AMWA-TV/bcp-002-02/docs/Overview.md

 - [Product Name](https://specs.amwa.tv/nmos-parameter-registers/branches/main/tags/#asset-product)
 - [Instance Identifier](https://specs.amwa.tv/nmos-parameter-registers/branches/main/tags/#asset-instance-identifier)

-The combination of Manufacturer, Product and Instance Identifier MUST be unique among Nodes or Devices.
+The combination of Manufacturer, Product Name and Instance Identifier MUST be unique among Nodes or Devices.

-> Note: A Device can have the same Manufacturer, Product and/or Instance Identifier as its associated Node.
+> Note: A Device can have the same Manufacturer, Product Name and/or Instance Identifier as its associated Node.

 Device Resources MUST also include at least one value for the following tag: